 G2934 Cone 6 Matte Base Glaze

 A dolomite silky matte for cone 6.
-It fires translucent rather than completely transparent (because it is a matte).
-If you want pure white, add Zircopax (start with 5%, but keep it at a minimum to minimize cutlery marking).
-There is more information on this at the Digitalfire.com page on G2934.
+It fires translucent rather than completely transparent.
+For pure white, add Zircopax (start with 5%, but keep it at a minimum to minimize cutlery marking).
+Digitalfire.com has more information, including recipe, on G2934.

 G2934 Cone 6 Matte base (upper left sample) with various stain additions.
 A porcelain body, M370, has been used (bright colors do not work on dark burning bodies unless you underlay them with an engobe).
 Mason 6020 is a body stain, it does not work in glazes (as you can see here).
 Mason 6006 also does not work (because this glaze does not have enough CaO in the chemistry).

 The degree-of-matteness is very dependent on cooling rate.
 Fast cooling (e.g. free-fall in a lightly-loaded or smaller kiln) produces our desired silky matte surface.
-Slow cooling (e.g. a heavily loaded kiln) produces a more matte and drier surface (subject to cutlery marking).
+Slow cooling (e.g. a heavily loaded kiln) produces a more matte and drier surface (subject to cutlery marking or staining).
 Do test firings to determine if you can adapt your firing to this recipe or need to adapt this recipe to your firing.
-If the latter, blend in some glossy G2926B to shine it up to the degree needed.
+If the latter, blend in some glossy G2926B to shine it up to the degree needed (e.g. a 90:10 mix of matte:glossy).

 It is standard practice to fire cone 6 using a hold (or soak) at top temperature schedule (e.g. for 30 minutes) to produce a defect-free glaze.
 However we recommend the drop-and-hold PLC6DS firing schedule.
 Both require manual programming of your kiln (because none of the built-in programs do any kind of hold).
 If you have not manually programmed your kiln, this is a barrier you need to cross to produce more defect-free glaze surfaces.